openwsn-berkeley/openwsn-sw/README.md

 OpenWSN software: stuff that runs on a computer

-For more information, see http://www.openwsn.org/.
+Part of UC Berkeley's OpenWSN project, http://www.openwsn.org/.